yeofrancis/Azure-Marathoners/README.md

-# :wave: Welcome to the Azure Marathoners !!
+# :wave: Welcome to the Azure Marathoner !!

 ## Projects and Proof of Concepts for learning Azure
 ### Areas of Focus: